Gayageum: Pungryu gayageum (beopgeum, jeongak gayageum)

-According to the Samguksagi (1146), a history of the Three Kingdoms of Korea, the gayageum was developed around the sixth century in the Gaya confederacy by King Gasil (also known as Haji of Daegaya) after he observed an old Chinese instrument.
+According to the Samguk sagi (1146), a history of the Three Kingdoms of Korea, the gayageum was developed around the sixth century in the Gaya confederacy by King Gasil (also known as Haji of Daegaya) after he observed an old Chinese instrument Guzheng.
 He ordered a musician named Wu Ruk to compose music that could be played on the instrument.
 The original name was gayago(or gayatgo) and later gayageum.
-The gayageum was then further improved by Wu Ruk during the reign of Jinheung in the Shilla dynasty.
+The gayageum was then further improved by Wu Ruk during the reign of Jinheung in the Silla dynasty.

-The ancient gayageum of King Gasil was called by several names, including beopgeum (law-zither, 법금), pungnyu (elegance, 풍류), or jeong-ak (right music, 정악) gayageum.
+The ancient gayageum of King Gasil was called by several names, including beopgeum (law-zither, 법금), pungryu (elegance, 풍류), or jeong-ak (right music, 정악) gayageum.
 It is normally associated with accompaniment for court music, chamber music, and lyric songs.
 This type of gayageum has a wider spacing between the strings and plays slower-tempo music such as Yeongsan hoesang and Mit-doduri.

 Sanjo gayageum

-The sanjo gayageum is believed to have evolved in the 19th century with the emergence of sanjo music, which in korean literally means "scattered melodies", a musical form that involves fast tempos and some improvisation.
+The sanjo gayageum is believed to have evolved in the 19th century with the emergence of sanjo music, which in Korean literally means "scattered melodies", a musical form that involves fast tempos and some improvisation.
 The sanjo gayageum version of the instrument has closer string spacing and a shorter length to let musicians play the faster passages required for sanjo.
 The sanjo gayageum is now the most widespread form of gayageum.
 All traditional gayageum use silk strings, though since the late 20th century, some musicians use nylon.